So you want to become an executive coach — but you’re getting overwhelmed with all the conflicting information about programs and certifications.

 The name says it all — the Center for Executive Coaching is one of the best organizations for people who want to specialize in executive coaching!

-With this coaching program, you’ll learn all the foundational skills you could get with other programs.
-But because it’s oriented toward executive coaches, you’ll also receive additional education, such as:
+With this ICF-accredited executive life coach certification, you’ll learn all the foundational skills you could get with other programs.
+However, since it’s oriented toward executive coaches, you’ll also receive additional education, such as:

 Their goal is to equip you with much more than academic or theoretical knowledge.
 They want every graduate of their program to have practical and measurable ways to get results for executives, managers, and other leaders.

-They’ll also train you to facilitate, assess, train, advise, or consult your clients if that’s something you want to do!
+They’ll also train you to facilitate, assess, train, advise, or consult your clients if you want to do that!

 5. World Coach Institute

-The WCI gives several certification programs.
+The WCI offers several certification programs.
 So when you take their Certified Executive Leadership Coach (CELC) program, you’ll get two certifications in one!

-You’ll become a Certified Executive Coach (CEC) and a Certified Professional Coach (CPC).
-And if you move forward with your ICF certification, that’s a third credential you can add to your name.
+You’ll become both a Certified Executive Coach (CEC) and a Certified Professional Coach (CPC).
+And if you move forward with your ICF certification, that’s a third credential you can add to your portfolio.

 In this executive coaching program, you’ll learn: